Roestlab/massdash/docs/GUI.rst

    gui_docs/On-The-Fly Targeted Extraction of Raw DIA Mass Spectrometry Data Workflow gui_docs/Search Results Comparisons Workflow

 MassDash is a modular and flexible python package that has a streamlit graphical user interface (GUI), but can also be used as a python module for regular python scripting.
-This tutorial will go through the basics of how to use the GUI, for scripting with MassDash, please refer to the API documentation for MassDash.
+This tutorial will go through the basics of how to use the GUI, for scripting with MassDash, please refer to the :doc:`Python Interface` or the :doc:`API` documentation.

 To run the GUI, enter the following in your terminal: